 Successful completion of the program does not guarantee that graduates will obtain employment in the criminal justice field.
 Goal of the program is to provide students with an educational opportunity that prepares them for the rigors of employment competition within the scope of criminal justice career planning.

-Joe Ellefson • Schafer Hall 202
+Dr. Joe Ellefson • Schafer Hall 202